 - uses drugs and/or surgery to remedy medical issues

 Still, it is not necessarily needed for every issue, whether it be a doctor’s visit, or just an over-the-counter medication.
-You can choose to be gentler on your body by replacing some allopathic medications with powerful herbal remedies.
+You can choose to be gentler on your body by replacing some traditional medications with powerful natural remedies.

 That is not to say that you should go off any medication you have been prescribed by your doctor.
 I am simply saying that many issues and ailments such as colds/flus, minor injuries (cuts and abrasions, and some infections), headaches, and other minor issues can be managed at home by the use of proper herbs and herbal preparations.